 Standby mode can be selected using the LRN button as described in chapter 4.1 or using the MODE field of the FUNCTIONAL_MODE NFC register as described in chapter 9.5.11.
+Upon entering standby mode, STM 550 will send a SIGNAL telegram of type 0x0E as described in chapter 5.2.7.

-2.4.3 Learn mode
+2.2.3 Learn mode

-In learn mode, STM 550 will transmit a Teach-in telegram to communicate the device source address and security key to a receiver.
-After that transmission, STM 550 will return back to standard operation mode.
+In learn mode, STM 550 will transmit a Teach-in telegram to communicate its source address (EURID), the EnOcean Equipment Profile (EEP) that it currently uses and - if applicable - security mode and security information to a receiver.
+After that transmission, STM 550 will return to standard operation mode.